Kiprotich-Code/The_monitor/README.md

-# The_monitor

-It's not too bad to use technology to monitor the little processes, it's not good either.

-!Important Note
+What about the monitor ?

+- The android application tracks attendance and keeps records in real time.
+The implentation with it's scope 'a university's class' is based on a reasearch question ('Did the class happen ?') and time schedule provided by the institution's administration.

 1. Everyone / Anyone can contribute.
 2. Every directory must have a detailed README.md file at it's root.
 3. Every contribution MUST be accompanied by a clear and concise commit message.
 4. Every code MUST be well documented and formatted.

-What about the monitor ?

-- The android application tracks attendance and keeps records in real time.
-The implentation with it's scope 'a university's class' is based on a reasearch question ('Did the class happen ?') and time schedule provided by the institution's administration.

 How it works